We've been featured in:

 To learn more about the different types of compensation that you could be eligible to receive, please contact one of our advisors.
 You could also enter the details of your case into our compensation calculator to receive an estimate of the settlement you could be awarded.

 When starting a claim, it is important to seek legal advice.
-Our team of advisors can carry out an assessment of your claim for free, and should they find you may be eligible, they could place you in correspondence with one of our specialist medical negligence solicitors.
-What’s more, our solicitors could propose working on your claim under a No Win No Fee arrangement, called a Conditional Fee Agreement (CFA)
+Our team of advisors can conduct a free assessment of your claim, and if they determine that you may be eligible, they will put you in touch with one of our specialist medical negligence solicitors.
+What’s more, our solicitors could work on your claim under a No Win No Fee arrangement, specifically a Conditional Fee Agreement (CFA)

-This would generally mean that your solicitor will not charge you for their services upfront, whilst your case is ongoing or if your claim is unsuccessful.
-However, if you make a successful claim, your solicitor can take a small success fee from the compensation.
+This would mean that you will not be charged any solicitor fees upfront, whilst your case is ongoing, or if your claim is unsuccessful.
+However, if you were to win, your solicitor would take a small success fee from the compensation.
 This will be discussed before you enter the arrangement, and the percentage they can take is legally capped by The Conditional Fee Agreements Order 2013.

 Please contact a member of our team if you would like to learn more about the benefits of using a No Win No Fee solicitor.
 Our advisors can also provide free legal advice concerning your oesophageal cancer misdiagnosis claim at any time.